Skip to content

 Octopus fishermen use wooden stick as more sustainable method instead of iron harpoon

-(0% in 2018)
+(compared to 0% in 2018)

 1